 The cave on Everest that Green Boots spent over 20 years in is a small alcove that is located right next to the Northridge climbing route.
 Climbers report being eerily close to the dead body as the climbing rope falls on his outstretched feet.

-A video of the cave Tsewang Paljor is located in can be seen below.
-The video of Green Boots can be seen at the 42:31 mark in the Summit Fever – Brian Blessed Documentary.
+A video of Green Boots’ Cave with Tsewang Paljor inside can be seen below.
+Paljor can be seen at the 42:31 mark in the Summit Fever – Brian Blessed Documentary.

 The Importance of Green Boots